-A second phase of the project involved developing a tagline/slogan to accompany the name, and make its purpose explicit.
-Namebrand’s stirring solution was “For children.
+A second phase of the project involved developing a tagline/slogan to accompany the name and make its purpose explicit.
+We Make Names' stirring solution was “For children.
 For youth.
 For change”.
-Again, this was enthusiastically adopted by all the parties involved, and makes a prominent and effective contribution to the website’s identity.
+Again, this was enthusiastically adopted by all the parties involved and makes a prominent and effective contribution to the website and the organization’s positioning.

 Avoid these common (but crucial) mistakes in getting to a name and you’ll reap the rewards.